WooCommerce: Get List of Users Who Purchased a Product ID

 $customer_emails = $wpdb->get_col( "

-SELECT DISTINCT pm.meta_value FROM {$wpdb->posts} AS p
+SELECT DISTINCT pm.meta_value AS billing_email

 INNER JOIN {$wpdb->postmeta} AS pm ON p.ID = pm.post_id